LACMIP/emu/docs/_documentation/relationships.md

 {% include figure image_path="/assets/images/catalogue_relationships1.png" alt="screenshot of the Relationships tab in the catalogue module" %}

 *2.* In the new instance of the Catalogue module, search for all records to be associated.
-{% include figure image_path="/assets/images/catalogue_relationships2.png" alt="screenshot of the Relationships tab in the catalogue module" %}
-{% include figure image_path="/assets/images/catalogue_relationships3.png" alt="screenshot of the Relationships tab in the catalogue module" %}

 *3.* In the original instance of the Catalogue module, open one of the specimen records and navigate to the *Relationships* tab.